Hon Hai says to focus on content creation to drive value

-KAOHSIUNG (Reuters) - The world’s largest electronics assembler Hon Hai Precision Industry said on Thursday it will turn new software development centers in southern Taiwan into a data and cloud power base to focus on content creation.
+KAOHSIUNG, Oct 31 (Reuters) - The world’s largest electronics assembler Hon Hai Precision Industry said on Thursday it will turn new software development centres in southern Taiwan into a data and cloud power base to focus on content creation.

-It is Hon Hai’s latest effort to climb up the value business chain, after winning local 4G licenses the previous day.
+It is Hon Hai’s latest effort to climb up the value business chain, after winning local 4G licences the previous day.

 “Integration of software and hardware is the future,” company chairman Terry Gou told reporters at Kaohsiung Software Technology Park in southern Taiwan.